First look: 'Emily in Paris' season 3 hints at a fiery love triangle

 More about Emily in Paris season 3

-Netflix released 10 photos from the upcoming season.
-In two of them, Emily is seen sharing a laugh with Mindy (Ashley Park).
-Camille (Camille Razat) joins them in one of the pictures.
+The teaser release comes two days after the streaming giant revealed 10 first-look photos from the show’s third season.
+In the pictures, Emily is seen enjoying the delights of France in quintessential Parisian style.
+Perfect sartorial choices and the finest of drinks are clearly back, as can be seen in the photos.

-In another one she is seems to be having a serious conversation with Gabriel (Lucas Bravo).
+It seems like fans are in store for more about her love life.
+In one of the pictures, Emily appears having a serious conversation with Gabriel (Lucas Bravo), while another teases a serious romance between her and Alfie (Lucien Laviscount) — alluding to the continuation of the love triangle from season 2.

-But the most significant is the one which teases a possible serious romance between Emily and Alfie (Lucien Laviscount), alluding to the continuation of the love triangle involving Gabriel from season 2.
+In two of the pictures, Emily is seen sharing a laugh with Mindy (Ashley Park).
+Camille (Camille Razat) joins them in one of those.

-Yet none hints at what decision Emily eventually took and what is in store for her.
+Yet none hints at what decision Emily eventually takes regarding her career and what is in store for her.
 What is clear, however, is that Emily is having the best time at the picture-perfect locations of Paris.

 What Netflix says about season 3